joshterrell805/Introduction_to_Probability_Grinstead/2/README.md

-The corresponding notes for this chapter are at http://joshterrell.com/blog/posts/TODO fill this in!
+The corresponding notes for this chapter are at http://joshterrell.com/blog/posts/1481168309

 # Section 2.1